 youtube-dl as web service.
 Give it a YouTube video URL (or any streaming video), and it uses youtube-dl to download the video, store it, and return a URL.
 Bonus points: connect it to Huffduffer to serve YouTube videos, and ideally full channels and playlists, as feeds that you can subscribe to in podcast apps.
 Background: similar project, post, discussion, iOS client-side workflow.
 (Done! )

 …long period of disuse here…

 Port Tic Tac Toe to the XBox 360, using XNA Studio Express, and distribute it on XBox Live Community Games.

-Build network bridges between the DS and PSP, and to the consoles consoles, ie DS to 360 and PS3 and PSP to 360 and Wii, to allow cross-platform multiplayer games.
+Build network bridges between game consoles, handhelds, mobile OSes, and PCs to make it easer to develop cross-platform multiplayer games.
 Proprietary commercial libraries for this exist, but handheld support is limited.
 GameSpy‘s Game Open looks promising, though.

 Write a PAM module that acts as an OpenID consumer and authenticates againsts remote accounts.
 See Gracie, which is a PAM OpenID provider, the Inline Auth Extension (thread), which provides for OpenID authentication outside of a browser, and Scott’s blog post.

 wash, the Web (Again) Shell: a command line for the web.
 Example use cases include checking your bank account balance, adding a movie to your Netflix queue, and listening to your Vonage voicemail, all from the command line.
 (From TV Raman.)